 Allow employees to take the matter further if they are dissatisfied with the Trust’s response

-A whistle-blower is a person who raises a genuine concern relating to the matters listed below.
+A whistleblower is a person who raises a genuine concern relating to the matters listed below.
 If employees have any genuine concerns related to suspected wrongdoing or danger affecting any of our activities (a whistleblowing concern) they should report it under this procedure.
 Whistleblowing is the disclosure of information which relates to suspected wrongdoing or dangers at work.
 This may include:

 Criminal activity